MuhammadTalhaRiaz/Compose-Bottom-Navigation/README.md

 The website features the following:

 * Login screen
-* Bottom Navigation is implemented
+* Bottom Navigation
 * CardView
 * DropDown
+* Drawer Navigation
+* Lists View
+* Horizontal List

 ## To Do